elicik/slippi-helper-js/README.md

+# Deprecated
+This helper was created before the existance of [Project Clippi](https://github.com/vinceau/project-clippi), which does the same things that this project does but better.
+Please use that instead.

 # slippi-helper-js

 A helper tool to take .slp files (Slippi replays) and help turn them into combo videos.

 You can download the latest release [here](https://github.com/elicik/slippi-helper-js/releases/latest).